cdaley/SC21-NERSC-NRE-paper/README.md

 # Description
 This repository contains artifacts for the SC21 paper titled "Non-Recurring Engineering (NRE) Best Practices: A Case Study with the NERSC/NVIDIA OpenMP Contract" (DOI=https://doi.org/10.1145/3458817.3476213).

-As each of the applications maintain their own GitHub/GitLab repositories, they are added here as a submodules.
+As each of the applications maintain their own GitHub/GitLab repositories, they are added here as submodules.

 # Clone the repository and its submodules
 In order to clone the repository use one of the following two approaches: